slidevjs/slidev/guide/syntax.md

 `​``
 ~~~

-Whenever you want to do some modification in the presentation, simply add `{monaco}` after the language id, it will turn the block into a full-featured Monaco editor!
+Whenever you want to do some modification in the presentation, simply add `{monaco}` after the language id, it turns the block into a full-featured Monaco editor!

 ~~~md
 ```ts{monaco}